Badgerati/Pode/docs/OpenApi/OpenAPI2_9.md

 # a schema property that references another component schema
 New-PodeOASchemaProperty -Name 'Config' -Reference 'ConfigSchema'

-# a string or an integer or a null value (only available with OpenAPI 3.1)
-New-PodeOAMultiTypeProperty -Name 'multi' -Type integer,string -Nullable
 ```

 On their own, like above, the simple properties don't really do much.
 However, you can combine that together to make complex objects/arrays as defined below.